Problem Description

 4. Prevention – Update .gitignore

-Add SQLite files to .gitignore
+Add SQLite files to .gitignore to prevent tracking:

 # SQLite database files